-The longer life, cheaper initial as well as operating costs, and lower maintenance needs, make LED lighting the ideal choice for most businesses and home owners alike.
-Below, we explore just some of the many benefits that LED lighting has to offer.
+The longer life, cheaper costs, and lower maintenance, make LED lighting the ideal choice for most businesses and home owners.
+Below, we explore just some of the many benefits that LED lighting offers.

 LED Lighting Benefits Advantages, Pros, and Features